HTTPArchive/almanac.httparchive.org/src/content/en/2024/performance.md

 #### Animations

-Another cause of unexpected shifts can be [non-composited](https://developer.chrome.com/docs/lighthouse/performance/non-composited-animations) CSS animations.
+Another cause of unexpected shifts can be <a hreflang="en" href="https://developer.chrome.com/docs/lighthouse/performance/non-composited-animations">non-composited</a> CSS animations.
 These animations involve changes to properties that impact the layout or appearance of multiple elements, which forces the browser to go through more performance-intensive steps like recalculating styles, reflowing the document, and repainting pixels on the screen.
 The best practice is to use CSS properties such as `transform` and `opacity` instead.

 {{ figure_markup(
   content="39%",